L0L4-chan/Cypress_renfe/README.md

 - npm i -D cucumber cucumber-tsflow cucumber-pretty ts-node typescript chai
 - npm i -D @types/cucumber @types/chai

+Marked with @focus to execute some test only.

 The test will cover:

 A search for an itinerary using the simple and advanced searcher.